Undergraduate Program in

 College of Applied Studies

-Faculty: Lindsay; Teaching Faculty II: Wallace; Teaching Faculty I: Parker; Visiting Faculty I: Lawrence
+Faculty: Parker; Teaching Faculty I: Reed; Teaching Faculty I: Sellers; Visiting Faculty I: Lawrence

 The College of Applied Studies also offers programs of study leading to the terminal master's degree in Corporate and Public Communication.
 Consult the Graduate Bulletin or School Website for information regarding graduate programs.